5 Flat Fee MLS Companies in Los Angeles

 What else should I know about selling a house in Los Angeles?

 While using a flat fee MLS listing service can simplify the FSBO process, sellers in Los Angeles must still comply with local disclosure laws.
-California requires sellers to provide extensive disclosures about the property’s condition, potential hazards, and neighborhood factors.
+California requires sellers to inform buyers of the property’s condition, potential hazards, and neighborhood factors.
 Because of the legal complexities involved, hiring a real estate attorney can help ensure all paperwork is completed correctly and reduce the risk of legal issues after closing.

-- Flat fee services charge upfront: You pay for the listing regardless of whether your home sells, unlike traditional agents who only get paid upon closing.
+- Flat fee MLS companies charge upfront: You pay for the listing regardless of whether your home sells, unlike traditional agents, who only get paid upon closing.

 - Some services frequently rebrand: Companies may change names often, making it harder to verify their track record.

-- You’ll handle direct communication: Many services include your contact information in the listing, so you’ll need to manage buyer inquiries and negotiations.
+- Sellers often handle direct communication: Many services include your contact information in the listing, so you’ll need to manage buyer inquiries and negotiations.

-- Limited support: Unlike a traditional agent, most flat-fee services don’t provide step-by-step guidance throughout the transaction.
+- Sellers get limited support: Unlike a traditional agent, most flat-fee services don’t provide step-by-step guidance throughout the transaction.

-- Agent commission is still a factor: Even with a flat fee MLS listing, you’ll likely need to offer a buyer’s agent commission.
+- Agent commission is still a factor: Even with a flat fee MLS listing, you’ll likely need to offer a buyer’s agent commission to sweeten the deal.

 Ready to sell your Los Angeles home?